AdithKumar94/ML-and-Data-Mining/readme.txt

 	Contains the visualisations of the dataset

 4 NMF_implementation.ipynb
-	The implementation of Non â€“ Negative Matrix factoristion.
+	The implementation of Non – Negative Matrix factoristion.

 5. NMF Latent Features calc.ipynb
 	Calculation for the NMF Latent features.
 Is done seperately as the work was done by different team members.